henighan/dotfiles/README.md

 If others find pieces of this useful, that would be a nice side-effect :smile:

-Below are my best attempt at instructions for setting up a brand new laptop
+### The rest of this readme contains my best attempt at instructions for setting up a brand new (macbook) laptop

 # First, make sure OS is up to date